Technical Accounting Advisory

 Understanding and implementing accounting standards can be complex, time-consuming, and often require requisite skills and expertise not found on your internal finance team.
 AAFCPAs provides financial management assistance on complex technical accounting issues, allowing clients to confidently apply the standards with greater efficiency and ease.

 - Revenue Recognition: ASU 2014-09, Revenue from Contracts with Customers (Topic 606), is effective for public business entities and certain not-for-profit entities with annual reporting periods beginning after December 15, 2017.
 All other entities are required to adopt this by annual reporting periods beginning after December 15, 2018.
 Entities may now early adopt.
 This new standard may result in significant changes to the timing and amount of revenue recognized by an entity.
 Applying the new standard will require changes in company policies and controls.
 AAFCPAs provides guidance on the implementation of this complex new standard, including recommendations related to interpretation and situational judgments.
 AAFCPAs’ Revenue Recognition Task Force includes senior level professionals, who have been devoted to understanding and interpreting this ASU 2014-09 since the FASB announced the project.
+Learn more about how AAFCPAs can help you implement the Revenue Recognition Standard.

 - Nonprofit Financial Statement Presentation: ASU 2016-14, Not-for-Profit Entities (Topic 958), Presentation of Financial Statements of Not-for-Profit Entities, affects substantially all nonprofits as well as creditors, donors, grantors, and others that use their financial statements.
 This standard is effective for fiscal years beginning after December 15, 2017.
 AAFCPAs advises nonprofits in assessing the impact of the new standards, and provides guidance throughout the transition process.
 In addition, we advise clients on reviewing and updating accounting policies and procedures to reflect any changes, including solutions for processing information and producing financial reporting in line with the new reporting standard.